-Among the five winning teams that were chosen, the HALA team from Ivanovo, Russia received the award for Best Use of Hardware.
-Three members of the all-star winning HALA team are also Akvelon employees; Dmitrii Smirnov, Danila Shutov, and Ipatov Maxim.
+Among the five winning teams that were chosen, the HALA team received the award for Best Use of Hardware.
+Three members of the all-star winning HALA team are also Akvelon employees from our Ivanovo office; Dmitrii Smirnov, Danila Shutov, and Ipatov Maxim.

 “The purpose of our work on this hackathon was to create an adaptation for demonstrating the Earth’s statistical data by a holographic method in 3D,” explained HALA team lead and Akvelon employee, Dmitrii Smirnov, on their Space Apps project page.

 The project was developed and assembled by the team in the two days of the Space Apps Challenge, it displays collected weather data from anywhere in the world via satellites, meteorological stations, and space observing centers.
 Then, the collected data is analyzed, processed, and broadcast to the holographic model of the Earth in different colored areas based on air temperature in specific locations.
 The HALA team used open source data from NASA to visualize sets of information, and the Hologram can be updated in real time whenever the NASA data changes.
 Controlling the device is simple with an accompanying mobile application, which is a Single Pack Authorization with a dynamic layout for a mobile device.